HitmanJJ/CCNA_Course_Notes/Course_Notes/Ethernet_LAN_Switching_Part1.md

 DESTINATION AND SOURCE

 - Layer 2 Address
-- Indicates the devices sending / receiving the frame
+- Indicates the MAC addresses of the devices sending / receiving the frame
 - MAC = ’Media Access Control’
-- = 6 byte (48-bit) address of the physical device
+- 6-byte (48-bit) address of the physical device

 ---